 - Sun protection, if there is a risk of sunburn.

 - Insect protection in case of hungry mosquitoes and biting flies.

 - Tick protection, if there is a risk of ticks.

 The natury website offers a lot of reports about naktivities.
-There, you can get a good impression of how such an event works.
+There, you can get a good impression, how such naktiv events happen.

 - Her website: